Joseon: Manchu invasions

 After the Japanese invasions, the Korean Peninsula was devastated.
 Meanwhile, Nurhaci (r.
 1583–1626), the chieftain of the Jianzhou Jurchens, was unifying the Jurchen tribes of Manchuria into a strong coalition that his son Hong Taiji (r.
 1626–1643) would eventually rename the "Manchus".
 After he declared the Seven Grievances against Ming China in 1618, Nurhaci and the Ming engaged in several military conflicts.
 On such occasions, Nurhaci required help from Gwanghaegun of Joseon (r.
 1608–1623), putting the Korean state in a difficult position because the Ming court was also requesting assistance.
 Gwanghaegun tried to maintain neutrality, but most of his officials opposed him for not supporting Ming China, which had saved Joseon during Hideyoshi's invasions.

 In 1623, Gwanghaegun was deposed and replaced by Injo of Joseon (r.
 1623–1649), who banished Gwanghaegun's supporters.
 Reverting his predecessor's foreign policy, the new king decided to openly support the Ming, but a rebellion led by military commander Yi Kwal erupted in 1624 and wrecked Joseon's military defenses in the north.
 Even after the rebellion had been suppressed, King Injo had to devote military forces to ensure the stability of the capital, leaving fewer soldiers to defend the northern borders.

 In 1627, a Jurchen army of 30,000 led by Nurhaci's nephew Amin overran Joseon's defenses.
 After a quick campaign that was assisted by northern yangban who had supported Gwanghaegun, the Jurchens imposed a treaty that forced Joseon to accept "brotherly relations" with the Jurchen kingdom.
 Because Injo persisted in his anti-Manchu policies, Qing emperor Hong Taiji sent a punitive expedition of 120,000 men to Joseon in 1636.
 Defeated, King Injo was forced to end his relations with the Ming and recognize the Qing as suzerain instead.
 Injo's successor Hyojong of Joseon (r.
 1649–1659) tried to form an army to keep his enemies away and conquer the Qing for revenge, but could never act on his designs.

 Despite reestablishing economic relations by officially entering the imperial Chinese tributary system, Joseon leaders and intellectuals remained resentful of the Manchus, whom they regarded as barbarians, and regarded the Ming dynasty as the center of the civilized world.
 Joseon intellectuals, who had political and cultural allegiances to the Ming dynasty, were forced to reexamine their state identity when the Qing overthrew the Ming, leading to an influx of Ming refugees into Joseon.
 As a result, Joseon created the Little China ideology, known as sojunghwa.
 According to Youngmin Kim, "It held that the Joseon embodied Chineseness authentically while other neighboring countries failed to do so in the face of the barbarian domination of the center of the civilized world."
 A set of standardized rites and unifying symbols were developed in Late Joseon Korea to maintain that sense of cultural identity.
-Long after submitting to the Qing, the Joseon court and many Korean intellectuals kept using Ming reign periods, as when a scholar marked 1861 as "the 234th year of Chongzhen".
+Long after submitting to the Qing, the Joseon court and many Korean intellectuals kept using Ming reign periods.